MattPahuta/frontend-quiz-app/README.md

 ### Useful resources

 - [clsx utility](https://www.npmjs.com/package/clsx) - A handy utility for handling className strings conditionally.
 I've used it in several projects now and now it's a go-to resource for me.
+- [Frontend Mentor Learning Pahts](https://www.frontendmentor.io/learning-paths/) - As noted in the intro, this is a Frontend Mentor design.
+I can speak highly enough about the quality of Frontend Mentor and think their learning paths are some of the best, most thoughtfully developed roadmaps and learning materials.

 ## Author